ikumarapeli-msft/GA3Bash/README.md

 - Features marked with a ^ require your own resource (multiple people cant handle event grid subscriptions at once)
 - If you setup event grid, and run an action to create a call with the test webapp, your own server app may answer the call. (temporarily rename your endpoint if testing this)
 - We have 4 languages to chose from, open VSCode from where the .csproj, pom.xml, package.json, or requirements.txt is for intellisense to work for your language.
+- *This bash sample code is for multiple users testing the endpoints  fast and efficently to catch any issues.
+This should only be used for testing specific endpoints.

 ## GA3 features/pathways to test BYOS (included in sample file)